appoll/docs/docs/index.md

 meaningless id) or the content.

-Because a given Handler is able to decrypt the data payload of a given packet, it could also implement mechanisms such as Geolocation and send to the corresponding application some interesting meta-data.
+Because a given Handler is able to decrypt the data payload of a given packet, it could also implement mechanisms such as geolocation and send to the corresponding application some interesting meta-data.

 A Handler could be either part of an application or a standalone trusty server on which